RELATES TO: KRS 317A.090, 317B.020(3)(b), (c), (d), (f), (g), (i)

 Section 1.
-A student enrolled in a school of cosmetology shall not be permitted to receive a salary or commission from the school while enrolled as a student in the school.
+A person enrolled in a school of cosmetology shall not receive a salary or commission from the school while enrolled as a student in the school.

 Section 2.
-A student shall not be permitted to smoke while providing services to patrons.
+A student shall not smoke while providing services to patrons.

 Section 3.
-A student shall not be allowed to remain in the school to work on patrons upon completion of the required hours for the appropriate course of enrollment.
+A student shall not remain in the school to work on patrons upon completion of the required hours for the appropriate course of enrollment.

 Section 5.
 A school shall, at all times, display in a centralized conspicuous place the enrollment permits of all students enrolled.

 Section 6.
-A school shall require a student to wear some kind of insignia, badge, cap, or marking on his or her uniforms to indicate that he or she is a student in the school.
+A studentshall wear some kind of insignia, badge, cap, or marking on his or her uniform to indicate that he or she is a student in the school.

 Section 7.
-A school shall require students to wear a clean washable uniform, coat, or smock while on school premises.
+A student shall wear a clean, washable uniform, coat, or smock while on school premises.

 Section 8.
 A student shall be on time for all class studies and work.

 Section 9.
-A student shall not be permitted to leave during school hours without special permission from the manager.
+A student shall not leave during school hours without special permission from the manager.

 Section 10.
-A student shall not be permitted to leave a class during a lecture or demonstration without permission from the instructor.
+A student shall not leave a class during a lecture or demonstration without permission from the instructor.

 Section 11.
-A student shall not be permitted to operate any equipment in which there is a known operating hazard.
+A student shall not operate any equipment in which there is a known operating hazard.

 Section 12.
-All student kits containing all equipment, tools, and implements shall remain on school premises until completion of the course of enrollment or the student's withdrawal from the school.
+Each student kit containing equipment, tools, or implements shall remain on school premises until completion of the course of enrollment or the student's withdrawal from the school.

 Section 14.
-A student shall be required to comply with the rules of his or her school, as long as those rules do not conflict with KRS Chapter 317A or the administrative regulations of the board.
+A student shall comply with all rules of his or her school that do not conflict with KRS Chapter 317A or 201 KAR Chapter 12.

 Section 15.
 An owner of a school shall include the school's refund policy in school-student contracts.

 Section 16.
-Each student in a school shall be permitted to file a complaint with this board concerning the school in which the student is enrolled, provided the information is clearly and concisely given and the complaint shall at all times be signed by the complainant.
+A student may file a complaint with the board concerning the school in which the student is enrolled, if the information is clearly and concisely given and the complaint is signed by the complainant.

 Section 18.
-Within ten (10) working days from a student's withdrawal, a cosmetology school shall report the name of the withdrawing student and send the permit card and a notarized certification of the total number of hours that the withdrawing student has acquired in the cosmetology school to the board's office.
+Within ten (10) working days from a student's withdrawal, a cosmetology school shall report the name of the withdrawing student to the board's office.

 (3) A student of nail technology shall have a minimum of seventy-five (75) days of school attendance under instruction.